matija2209/obrtnik-na-spletu-v1/docs/tenant-specific-configurations.md

 *   **Admin UI:** Tenant administrators will typically see an interface to edit their single instance of this configuration.
 Super administrators might have a view that allows them to select a tenant and then edit its specific configuration, or see a list of all tenant configurations.

 ## Data Migration for Existing Globals

-EDIT: FROM ME.
-Form my exepricen data wont be lost.
-I did it for globals i create colleciton with identical fields and the existing table was correcltry migrated with perservice data no problme!
-Anaywas worth bakci ng up beforre doing just to be safe

-END EDIT:

 If you are converting an existing Payload Global to this new tenant-specific collection model: